aws-samples/amazon-chime-sdk-meeting-summarizer/README.md

 - Summaries uploaded to S3.
 - Dynamo DB record updated with the summary's S3 location.

 ## Limitations

 - For optimal results, speakers are encouraged to use microphones or headphone speakers.
 - Amazon Transcribe supports speaker diarization for up to 10 speakers.
-- If speaker names are not mentioned, Bedrock will return generic speaker labels.
+- If speaker names are not mentioned, AWS Bedrock will return generic speaker labels.

 ## Deployment